meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-03.md

 Now we have the emulator working, we can exercise it a little to get a feel for the APIs and understand the emulator features.

-As well as emulating the marketplace SaaS Fulfillment APIs, the emulator also offers some configuration UI and simple implementations of a landing page and webhook.
+With emulating the marketplace SaaS Fulfillment APIs, the emulator also offers configuration to mimic the real world, simple implementations of a landing page and webhook, and custom offer creation.

 We will implement our own landing page and webhook as we work through later challenges.
 For now, it will be useful to explore an end-to-end purchase scenario using the built-in emulator features.

 When you browse to the emulator, you will be presented with the Emulator homepage and a menu showing the pages available: